Rome

 Expats, digital nomads and retirees living in Rome responded:

 "Expats and digital nomads often appreciate the rich culture and history of Rome.
 They enjoy the city's vibrant nightlife, delicious food, and beautiful architecture.
 Additionally, the city's excellent public transportation system makes it easy to get around.
-On the other hand, expats and digital nomads may find the cost of living in Rome to be quite high, and the city can be quite crowded and noisy," said one expat living in Rome.
+On the other hand, expats and digital nomads may find the cost of living in Rome to be quite high, and the city can be quite crowded and noisy," commented one expat living in Rome, Italy.

 Connect